 Meet 2 of the Largest Manufacturers of Copper IUD

 Global medical device manufacturer CooperCompanies makes Paragard® – the only Copper IUD available in the US today.
-Mona Lisa N.V., a member of the EurimPharm group, makes Mona Lisa – a very popular brand particularly in Europe.
-8
+Mona Lisa N.V, a member of the EurimPharm group, makes Mona Lisa – a very popular brand particularly in Europe.

-One of the most popular copper IUDs outside of the U.S. particularly in Europe, Mona Lisa offers several different models which last between 5 and 10 years depending on the amount of copper they contain.10 All these models allow for women to have more choices for non-hormonal birth control that works for their body.
-Mona Lisa has more been on the market for than 30 years.10
+One of the most popular copper IUDs outside of the U.S. particularly in Europe, Mona Lisa offers several different models which last between 5 and 10 years depending on the amount of copper they contain.

 Two alternatives for Emergency Contraception